Kyiv River Station: History

 As of 2012, the station was closed for reconstruction.
-During 2012–15, the building acquired an abandoned state.
+From 2012–2015, the building acquired an abandoned state.

 In January 2016, after a change of owners, a major reconstruction of the station building began, which by May 2016 was to become a modern tourist center with a restaurant gallery, nightclubs, outdoor pool and more.
-According to the project, the usable area of the building increased from 6,000 m2 to 11,700 m2.
+According to the project, the usable area of the building increased from 6,000 m² to 11,700 m².

 It has had the status of a newly discovered architectural monument since January 2016.

-In 2021-2023, the station had been reconstructed by a project of TBK West.
-20 May 2023 private American University Kyiv had been opened in the building.